Panoskas/obsidian/Software info/DBs/SQl vs NoSQL.md

 ### Conclusion:
 - Use **SQL** when you need strong consistency, ACID transactions, and have a clear, structured data model.
 - Use **NoSQL** for scalability, flexibility in data models, and handling large amounts of unstructured or distributed data, especially in high-traffic and real-time applications.

+### 9 NoSQL Database UseCases

+1. MongoDB (Document Store)
+    Used for content management systems and catalog management.
+Features BSON format, schema-less design, supports horizontal scaling with sharding, and high availability with replication

+2. Cassandra (Wide-column Store)
+    Ideal for time-series data management and recommendation engines.
+Offers wide-column format, distributed architecture, and CQL for SQL-like querying.

+3. Redis (Key-Value Store)
+    Suited for Cache, Session Management, and Gaming Leaderboards.
+Provides in-memory storage, support for complex data structures, and persistence options with RDB and AOF.

+4. Couchbase (Document Store with Key-Value)
+    Used for content management systems and e-commerce platforms.
+Combines key-value and document-based operations with memory-first architecture and cross-data center replication.

+5. Neo4j (Graph DB)
+    Excellent for social networking and fraud detection.
+Features ACID compliance, index-free adjacency, Cypher Query Language, and HA cluster capabilities.

+6. Amazon DynamoDB (Key-Value and Document)
+    Perfect for serverless and IoT applications.
+Supports both key-value and complex document data, managed by AWS, with features like partition data across nodes and DynamoDB streams.

+7. Apache Hbase (Wide-Column Store)
+    Used for data warehouse and large-scale data processing.
+Modeled after Google’s Bigtable, offers Hadoop integration, auto-sharding, strong consistency, and region servers.

+8. Elasticsearch (Search Engine)
+    Ideal for full-text search and log and event data analysis.
+Built on Apache Lucene, document-oriented, with sharding and replication capabilities, and a RESTful interface.

+9. CouchDB (Document Store)
+    Suitable for mobile applications and CMS.
+Document-oriented, ensures data consistency without locking, supports eventual consistency, and uses a RESTful API.